Predicting the Emergence of Induction Heads in Language Model Pretraining

-For the shifting effect in (1), since this effect was observed both when changing batch size and context size, we suspect that this could be attributed to the number of tokens the model is exposed to at each update.
+Both of these effects are confirmed in the bottom plot, where the emergence point is monotonically increasing ($\rho=-1.0, p<0.001$) and the slope is monotonically decreasing ($\rho=1.0, p<0.001$) as we reduce the context size.
+For the shifting effect in (1), since this effect was observed both for batch and context size, we suspect that this could be attributed to the number of tokens the model is exposed to at each update.
 For the slanting effect in (2), we suspect that, in natural texts, a larger context size will naturally contain more occurrences of \abab{A}{B} patterns, which may have a threshold below which \glspl{ih} will not form.